Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

-Now, denote by $\{R_k\}_{k \geq 0}$ the structure sections of the RUTH living on the Morita kernel.
+\begin{rem} Denote by $\{R_k\}_{k \geq 0}$ the structure operators of the Morita kernel.
 We stress for future reference that, from \eqref{eq:struct_sect_RUTH} - cases $k = 1,2$, it follows that, for every $g \colon x \to y$ in the groupoid $G$, the vertical arrows in

 are a quasi-isomorphism (actually $R_1$ induces a $G$-action in the $R_0$-cohomology).
-In particular, the Morita kernels at different points of the same orbit of $G$ are quasi-isomorphic.
+In particular, the complexes at different points of the same orbit of $G$ are quasi-isomorphic.

 We conclude this remark stressing that, unfortunately, the equivalence between RUTHs concentrated in non-negative degrees and higher VBGs \cite{dHT2021} does not apply to the Morita kernel.
 Indeed, the latter should be thought of as being concentrated in degrees $-1,0,1$.
 Only in this way it comes with an obvious morphism of RUTHs into the adjoint RUTH and can be duly seen as a \emph{homotopy kernel}.
-This informal discussion suggests that the Morita kernel is actually a \emph{derived stack} rather than a \emph{higher stack}.
+This informal discussion suggests that the Morita kernel is actually a \emph{higher derived stack} rather than a \emph{higher stack}.
 Exploring this speculation goes beyond the scopes of the present paper (but see Section \ref{sec:Morita_kernel} about the Morita kernel of a $+1$-shifted contact structure, where the situation is surprisingly simpler, indeed the Morita kernel is actually a VB stack in the $+1$-shifted case). \end{rem}

 The terminology in Definition \ref{def:MK} is motivated by the fact that the Morita kernel is Morita invariant up to quasi-isomorphisms, as desired, in the sense of the following \begin{prop} Let $(F,f)\colon (L'\rightrightarrows L'_N; H\rightrightarrows N)\to (L\rightrightarrows L_M; G\rightrightarrows M)$ be a VB Morita map between LBGs, and let $\theta\in \Omega^1(M;L_M)$ be an $L_M$-valued $1$-form such that $\partial\theta=0$.
 Then, for all $x \in N$, $(F, f)$ induces a quasi-isomorphism between the Morita kernel of $\theta' :=F^{\ast}\theta \in \Omega^1(N,L'_N)$ at the point $x\in N$ and the Morita kernel of $\theta$ at the point $f(x)\in M$. \end{prop} \begin{proof} The statement can be proved by bare hands.
 We propose a more conceptual proof that might conjecturally be generalized to more complicated situations (hopefully higher shifted contact structures on higher groupoids).
 Denote by $A_H, A_G$ the Lie algebroids of $H, G$ and let $\rho_H, \rho_G$ be their anchors.
 Now, fix $x \in N$, and consider the following diagram of cochain complexes and cochain maps: